gdseestedt/cpp_practice_code/cs1/business_trip_calculator/business_trip_calculator/analysis.md

 ```

 ### Airfair
-If user enter 300 for total airfair,
+If user enters 300 for total airfair,
 ```
 **TODO**
 Total expenses:          $  ???